rust-lang/rfcs/text/0000-cargo-token-from-process.md

 When a `cargo` subcommand needs the authentication token, Cargo will execute the string contained in the configuration key with the system shell (`cmd.exe` on Windows and `sh` on other platforms).
-If the command returns the `0` exit code, the stardard output (with trimmed newlines) will be treated as the authentication token.
-Otherwise an error message will be shown to the user, along with the standard output.
+The process will inherit Cargo's standard input and error, and the standard output will be captured by Cargo to read the token (with trimmed newlines).
+If the command returns an exit code other than `0` Cargo will treat that as a failure.

 The following environment variables will be provided to the executed command: